Highway (2014 Hindi film): Music

 The film soundtrack album is composed by A. R. Rahman.
-The album has nine original songs with lyrics of eight tracks penned by Irshad Kamil and remaining one by Lady Kash and Krissy.
+The album contains nine original songs with lyrics of eight tracks penned by Irshad Kamil and remaining one by Lady Kash and Krissy.
 Initially, the film was planned with only background score and no songs.
-The track "Maahi Ve" sung by A. R. Rahman and "Patakha Guddi (female)" sung by Nooran sisters (Jyoti & Sultana Nooran), both these singles framed the score of the theatrical trailer, These tracks clenched second position on iTunes India single charts on their respective release dates as singles.
-The complete soundtrack album had a digital release on 10 January 2014.
+The track "Maahi Ve" sung by A. R. Rahman and "Patakha Guddi (Female)" sung by Nooran sisters (Jyoti & Sultana Nooran), both these singles framed the score of the theatrical trailer, These tracks clenched second position on iTunes India single charts on their respective release dates as singles.
+The complete soundtrack album had a digital release on 7 February 2014.
 It debuted on number one position on iTunes India and "Maahi Ve" was the chart topping single.

 Marketing

 Marketing began from November 2013 wherein series of behind the scenes footages as episodes titled under the head "Highway Diaries" were released on Bollywood Hungama's production blog.

 The film's merchandise, headgear, jackets, map scarfs, bags and shirts, all with fabric prints of title logo, were made available for online purchase.
 On 30 January 2014, Alia Bhatt promoted the film on the sets of Dance India Dance.
 On 13 February 2014, Hooda, Bhatt, Ali, Rahman and the director of Disney UTV made an appearance at Cineworld in Feltham to promote the film as well for its first International premiere at the 64th Berlin International Film Festival.
 Ali and Alia Bhatt promoted the film at an event in Taj West End, Bengaluru.
 The leading duo and Imtiaz Ali appeared on the show Comedy Nights with Kapil to promote the film.
 Actor Ranbir Kapoor had seen an early cut of the film.
 He arrived at the Film City studios where he, Imtiaz Ali and Alia Bhatt moved around in the truck and had a talk about the film.
 This activity of promotion was filmed for the news channel Times Now.